Tuesday, September 22, 2015

 Maine’s finest and fastest electric railway, the Portland-Lewiston Interurban, commenced regular operation on Thursday, July 2, 1914, its 29.8 miles of main track extending almost due north from a connection with the Cumberland County Power & Light Company-leased Portland Railroad Company in Portland through West Falmouth, West Cumberland, Gray and the town of New Gloucester to Auburn and a connection with the Mechanic Falls line of the Lewiston, Augusta & Waterville Street Railway.
 Trackage rights over the PRR and the LA&W permitted the operation of through cars between Monument Square, Portland, and Union Square, Lewiston, 34.37 miles, and the initial two-hour headway soon was replaced by hourly service, which was maintained until the line was abandoned.
 The connections in Portland and Auburn were known as Deering Junction and Fairview Junction respectively and from register stations, at both points, conductors called the dispatcher in Lewiston for orders.

 Six passenger cars on hand for the opening day consisted of six 36-foot double-truck coach smokers – Nos.
 10, 12, 14, and 16, built by the Laconia (NH) Car Company, and Nos.
 18 and 20, outshopped by the Wason Manufacturing Company of Springfield, Mass.
-The Laconia order was placed April 24, 1912, and the car bodies arrived in Portland in January 1913, being placed in storage in a temporary wood frame carhouse until the late spring of 1914 when they were towed to Lewiston to be equipped with trucks, motors, controllers and air brake systems and otherwise made ready for operation.
+The Laconia order was placed on April 24, 1912, and the car bodies arrived in Portland in January 1913, being placed in storage in a temporary wood frame carhouse until the late spring of 1914 when they were towed to Lewiston to be equipped with trucks, motors, controllers and air brake systems and otherwise made ready for operation.

 Because of interurban promoter W. Scott Libbey’s desire that each car has a distinct personality and not be identified just by number, all six were named after flowers.